BrandonEmmerich/markov_chain/README.md

 This program applies a Markov Chain to a corpus of archived Bill Simmons blog posts from his time at Grantland.
 Specifically, program automatically generates text by determining a random next word given the preceeding three words.

 To run the program, first you need the training data to build a [conditional frequency distribution](https://en.wikipedia.org/wiki/Conditional_probability_distribution).
 Run the `get_corpus.py` program to scrape all 250 Simmons columns from the Grantland archive page.

+You can follow the Markov Bill Simmons bot, @markovsimmons.